 E. coli strain expressing a clone of Taq DNA Polymerase from Thermus aquaticus(1-3).
 The hot start component is a recombinant protein also expressed in E. coli.

-HotStart-IT® Taq DNA Polymerase uses a novel hot start method developed at USB* called primer-sequestration.
+HotStart-IT Taq DNA Polymerase uses a novel hot start method developed at Affymetrix called primer-sequestration.
 In general, hot start PCR methods reduce or eliminate non-specific primer-extension products formed at lower temperatures during assembly of PCR reactions.
 At these less stringent annealing temperatures, primers may bind non-specifically, which often leads to unwanted amplification products and primer-dimers.
-In order to resolve this problem, USB has combined Taq DNA Polymerase with a recombinant protein which binds and sequesters primers at lower temperatures making them unavailable for use by Taq DNA Polymerase.
+In order to resolve this problem, we have combined Taq DNA Polymerase with a recombinant protein which binds and sequesters primers at lower temperatures making them unavailable for use by Taq DNA Polymerase.
 This primer-sequestration technique effectively blocks DNA synthesis from mis-priming events at lower temperatures.
 Following the initial denaturation step during PCR, the protein is inactivated and the primers are free to participate in the amplification reaction.
 This novel hot start method enhances many complex PCR reactions by increasing both specificity and yield.